LSHS TESTING CALENDAR and INFORMATION

 Armed Services Vocational Aptitude Battery (ASVAB)

-Although no longer required for graduation from Lakeville South High School, the ASVAB Career Exploration Program helps you identify your skills and interests, explore jobs, and develop after high school plans.
-It's another tool provided to help search out what post secondary options might be best for you.
+Although no longer required for graduation from Lakeville South High School, the ASVAB Career Exploration Program helps you identify your skills and interests, explore jobs, and develop your school plans for after high school.
+It's another tool provided to help search out what post-secondary options might be best for you.
 This test is FREE and generally offered to interested students on a non-school or late start day.
+Transportation would be on their own for this optional exam.

 For more information on the test, visit asvabprogram.com.